A Semi-Parametric Torus-to-Torus Regression Model with Geometric Loss: Application to Cyclone Data: Loss Function and Estimation

 for \(i=1,2,\cdots,n\).
 The angular difference between observed and expected values is defined as

-Following the definition of MSE and its geometric interpretation, \cite{biswas2025semi} established an analogy to define the "square of an angle" and introduced the \textit{mean square-angle error} \textit{(MSAE)}.
-The notion of the square of an angle has been generalized to the surface of a sphere and a torus by \cite{biswas2024angular} as follows

-In this instance, we similarly employ the geometric interpretation of MSE previously described, along with the MSAE from \cite{biswas2025semi}, to establish one of the components of the loss function as follows:
+We utilize the geometric interpretation of \textit{mean square-angle error} \textit{(MSAE)} to propose one of the components of the loss function based on the `square of an angle' defined for the curved torus in Equation-\ref{eq: square_ang_tor_sph} as:

 The proposed regression model is based on the torus, $\mathbb{T}_2$.
 In contrast to the flat torus, $[0, 2\pi) \times [0, 2\pi)$, it encompasses all three types of curvature: zero, positive, and negative.
 To achieve more effective optimization of the model parameters, we incorporate another component to the loss function based on the shortest distance (geodesic or great circle distance) between the normals at the observed and predicted values on the torus.